This post may contain affiliate links. Please read our disclosure policy.

 • Cracked Black Pepper: Freshly cracked black pepper will add a little depth and heat if you add enough!
 It is completely to your taste.

-• Chicken Stock: I use my homemade chicken stock or an unsalted organic chicken stock.
+• Chicken Stock: Just as in my ground turkey soup, I use my homemade chicken stock or an unsalted organic chicken stock.
 Some store-bought stocks have a lot of salt and this can make your gravy too salty when combined with the drippings.

 Roasted Herb Turkey Sliced